 Virtual Reality Institute

 Technologies like virtual reality, augmented reality, game engines, and motion capture are changing the way we create and enjoy films and gaming.
-Students will have an introduction to each of these technologies and more.
-They will have an opportunity to get hands on with advanced industry grade hardware and software to get an overview of how it works, how it is being applied in industry, and what a career path could look like in immersive technology.
+Students will have an introduction to each of these technologies and get hands-on with the Oculus Quest 2.
+Discover game design and experience creation techniques, how it is being applied across industries, and what a career path could look like in immersive technology.

 At a Glance

 *Courses carry no secondary school or college credit.
-Upon completion of the program, an official Wake Forest University certificate of achievement will be awarded to all Virtual Reality Institute participants.
+Upon completion of the program, an official Wake Forest University Certificate of Completion will be awarded to all Virtual Reality Institute participants.

 What You’ll Experience

 - Motion Capture

 - Explore how VR is being used to innovate various industries and improve operations

 - Learn how VR is disrupting the industry and changing the world